arthurcornelio88/ds_traffic_cyclist1/README.md

 A lightweight, production-ready ML app to predict **hourly bicycle traffic** in Paris using either a **Random Forest** or **Neural Network** model.

+> Do want to see it in action ?
+[Here's our Streamlit Cloud endpoint!](https://dstrafficcyclist1.streamlit.app/))

 ---

 ## 🎯 Features